 Although the accused charged with criminal offence or offences can be self-represented; but, in order to avoid any implication – such as immigration issue or criminal record, it is always recommended that the accused person should be represented by a lawyer who has the working knowledge of the criminal courts’ proceedings.
 A criminal lawyer should be competent to defend his or her client’s case effectively, in order to protect the accused’s rights under the law.

 If you got arrested in relation to a family law issue, reach out to us.
 You can do so via the live chat function in the bottom right of the screen.

 This article is written and published for information purposes ONLY and it MUST NOT be considered as legal advice or opinion.
 You should seek appropriate counsel for your own situation.
 And please note – this information is directed toward readers in Canada only.

 The writer of this article shall not be liable for any special, direct, indirect, consequential, or incidental damages.
 No damages will be awarded whatsoever.
-This is true whether in an action of contract, negligence or other tort.
-No damages will be awarded arising out of or in connection with the use of information given in this article.
+This is true whether in an action of contract, negligence or another tort.
+No damages will be awarded arising out of or in connection with the use of the information given in this article.